Battle of Saragarhi: Aftermath

-Having destroyed Saragarhi, the Afghans turned their attention to Fort Gulistan, but they had been delayed too long, and reinforcements arrived there in the night of 13–14 September, before the fort could be captured.
+Having destroyed Saragarhi, the Afghans turned their attention to Fort Gulistan, but they had been delayed too long, and reinforcements arrived there on the night of 13–14 September before the fort could be captured.
 The Pashtuns later admitted that they had lost about 180 killed and many more wounded during the engagement against the 21 Sikh soldiers.
 Some 600 bodies are said to have been seen around the ruined post when the relief party arrived (however, the fort had been retaken, on 14 September, by the use of intensive artillery fire, which may have caused some casualties).
-After it was retaken by the British, the burnt bricks of Saragarhi was used to make an obelisk for those fighters.
+After it was retaken by the British, the burnt bricks of Saragarhi were used to make an obelisk for those fighters.
 The British also built gurdwaras at Amritsar and Ferozepur for them.
-The total casualties in the entire campaign, including the Battle of Saragarhi, numbered at around 4,800.
+The total casualties in the entire campaign, including the Battle of Saragarhi, numbered around 4,800.

 Commemoration

 Commemorative tablet

 The inscription of a commemorative tablet reads: